shakfu/chuck-max/README.md

 ├── externals
 │    └── chuck~.mxo
 ├── help
+├── media
 └── patchers
     ├── abstractions
     ├── contrib
     └── tests
 ```

 Start with the `chuck~.maxhelp` file in the `help` folder for an overview of the external's features.
+The `media` folder also has a [pdf cheatsheet](https://github.com/shakfu/chuck-max/blob/main/media/chuck-max-cheatsheat.pdf) of available `chuck~` methods.

 The `examples` directory contains all chuck examples from the chuck repo, and some additional folders: `chugins` containing chugin binaries, `fauck`, containing `faust.chug` examples, `faust`, containing the faust stdlib, `max` chuck files which are used by the max patchers, and `test`, chuck files used by max patcher test files.